2016 Macedonian protests: The protests

-On 12 May the demonstrators protested in several cities in country.
-In Skopje thousands of demonstrators protested in front of home of former prime minister and leader of VMRO-DPMNE.
-The anti-government protests continued and on 14 May there were anti-government protests in 12 cities.
-In Skopje, Prilep and Strumica on this day the numbers of anti-government demonstrators was thousands.
-On the same day there were two GDOM pro-government protests in Kicevo and Bitola.
-Also, on the same day the state election commission (Macedonian: Државна изборна комисија - "ДИК") released that only two parties including VMRO-DPMNE submitted lists for elections.
-The SDSM and 16 parties part of 'platform for democratic Macedonia', ruling Democratic Union for Integration, Democratic Party of Albanians, "Levica" and others opposition parties in country submitted no election lists and decided to boycott the elections because as they said there weren't the minimal conditions to free, fair and democratic elections.
-Next day world media stated that VMRO-DPMNE was only party running and that elections would have to be postponed because according to constitution of Republic of Macedonia more than one party must be running at the elections.
+On 12 May, the demonstrators protested in several cities in the country.
+In Skopje, thousands of demonstrators protested in front of the home of the former prime minister and leader of VMRO-DPMNE.
+The anti-government protests continued and on 14 May, there were anti-government protests in 12 cities.
+In Skopje, Prilep and Strumica on this day the numbers of anti-government demonstrators were thousands.
+On the same day, there were two GDOM pro-government protests in Kicevo and Bitola.
+Also, on the same day, the state election commission (Macedonian: Државна изборна комисија - "ДИК") released that only two parties including VMRO-DPMNE submitted lists for elections.
+The SDSM and 16 parties part of 'platform for democratic Macedonia', ruling Democratic Union for Integration, Democratic Party of Albanians, The Left and others opposition parties in country submitted no election lists and decided to boycott the elections because as they said there weren't the minimal conditions to free, fair and democratic elections.
+The next day, world media stated that VMRO-DPMNE was only party running and that elections would have to be postponed because according to the constitution of Republic of Macedonia, more than one party must be running at the elections.
 On 18 May, the Constitutional court of Republic of Macedonia cancelled the elections and suggested to the parliament to change the election rule and postpone the early elections.
 The anti-government protests and demonstrations continued in the next days and weeks in several cities.